 Inherited properties will be displayed in gray (disabled text color), whereas overridden properties will be displayed in black (usual text color).

-If you’re using tile objects, you can set the type on the tile to avoid having to set it on each object instance.
-Setting the type on the tile makes the predefined properties visible when having the tile selected, allowing to override the values.
+If you’re using tile objects, you can set the class on the tile to avoid having to set it on each object instance.
+Setting the class on the tile makes the predefined properties visible when having the tile selected, allowing to override the values.
 It also makes those possibly overridden values visible when having a tile object instance selected, again allowing you to override them.

 There are several types of custom properties I’d like to add: